scriptbuzz/aws-utility-scripts/ec2-cli-automations.md

 MY_ENDPOINT_HOST=$(aws iot describe-endpoint --endpoint-type iot:Data-ATS | grep endpointAddress | cut -d'"' -f 4)

-**Task: Return the IAM Role of a resource in a CloudFormation stack.
+**TASK: Return the IAM Role of a resource in a CloudFormation stack.
 The example below returns the role of a Lambda function and assign to MY_LAMBDA_ROLE**

 MY_LAMBDA_ROLE=$(aws cloudformation describe-stack-resource --stack-name my-stack --logical-resource-id MyLambdaRole --query "StackResourceDetail.PhysicalResourceId" --output text)

-**Task: Return the ARN of an IAM Role.
+**TASK: Return the ARN of an IAM Role.
 In this example, build the ARN string and assign to MY_LAMBDA_ROLE_ARN**

 MY_LAMBDA_ROLE_ARN=$(aws iam get-role --role-name $MY_LAMBDA_ROLE | grep Arn | cut -d'"' -f 4)